bet4a/d3wiki/SVG-Axes.md

 <a name="tickSubdivide" href="#wiki-tickSubdivide">#</a> axis.**tickSubdivide**([*n*])

 Get or set the tick subdivision count.
-If *count* is specified, sets the number of uniform subdivision ticks to make between major tick marks and returns the axis.
+If *count* is specified, sets the number of uniform subdivision ticks to make **between major tick marks** and returns the axis.
 If *count* is not specified, returns the current subdivision tick count which defaults to zero.

-<font color="red">WARNING</font>: The specified *count* specifies the number of _subticks_, which is one(1) less than the number of _subdivisions_: `axis.Subdivide(1)` will produce _one_ subdivision tick per major tick, thus _subdividing_ that part of the range into _two_ subdivisions.
-Consequently, decimal subdivision would correspond to `axis.Subdivide(9)`, for example.
+The specified *count* specifies the number of _minor_ ticks, which is one less than the number of _subdivisions_.
+For example, `axis.tickSubdivide(true)` produces one minor tick per major tick, thus cutting the space between each major tick in two.
+As another example, decimal subdivision is specified as `axis.tickSubdivide(9)`.

 <a name="tickSize" href="#wiki-tickSize">#</a> axis.**tickSize**([*major*[​[, *minor*], *end*]])